-There are some basic facts about Cuba, that I found out recently – thanks to my research while writing about this fab country in work.
-One of these facts being that it is the biggest island in the Caribbean (and 17th biggest in the world).
+There are some basic facts about Cuba, that I found out recently – thanks to my research while writing about this amazing country.
+I have always wanted to go and been enchanted by this country, but I realised I knew very little about it.
+Something I learnt is that it is the biggest island in the Caribbean (and 17th biggest in the world).
 Also, the laws on internet usage are very very strict, so don’t expect to be Snapchatting all day while you’re there.

 Another basic one is that they have two official currencies which are the Cuban Peso (CUP) and the Cuban Contertible Peso (CUC).
-I had never heard about these currencies before, so that was one of the actually useful facts about Cuba that I found out.
+I had never heard about these currencies before, so that was one of the actually useful facts about Cuba that I found out (for when I hopefully go some day!).
 I also found out some not-so-useful things, but you’ll find that most are quite interesting and/ or completely bizarre.

 1. The archipelago of Cuba is made up of 4,195 islands